 “It’s so simple that no gardening experience is required.
 Just pop the plants into the ground to create your own instant kitchen garden.”

-And this is where my blog begins… I hope you’ll join me on my new gardening adventures.
-Please subscribe if you’d like email updates of new posts, or simply follow me on Twitter for general everyday gardening chit-chat… It’s great to have your company here!
+I hope you’ll join me on my gardening adventures.
+Please subscribe if you’d like email updates of new posts, or simply follow me on Twitter for general everyday gardening chit-chat… It’s great to have your company!